bherrmann7/Blueberry/README.md

 <img src="blueberry.png" alt="Blue Berry" width="50%"/>

-Another AI Agent, essentially the "Hello World" of agentic computeing.
-This repos is a .NET 9 console application that connects LLMs to local tools via the Model Context Protocol (MCP).
+Another AI Agent, essentially the "Hello World" of agentic computing.
+This repo is a .NET 9 console application that connects LLMs to local tools via the Model Context Protocol (MCP).
 Think of it as a bridge between your favorite LLM and your development environment.

 <!-- Trigger release workflow -->